 A large number of palaces, historic buildings and embankments were reconstructed (most of them only from the outside) in honor of the city's 300th anniversary in 2003.
 More and more restaurants and services have opened, too, and a few new museums have appeared in the city as St. Petersburg has become more tourist-friendly.

-The city's skyline changed forever with the construction of Lakhta Center on the outskirts of town.
+The city's skyline is forever changed with the construction of Lakhta Center on the outskirts of town.
 The scientific, educational and recreational complex includes the tallest building in Russia and second-tallest in Europe.

 For another interesting route, turn off Nevsky Prospekt (don't forget to have a look at Kazan Cathedral) down Kanal Griboyedova and visit the ornate Church of the Savior on the Spilled Blood.
 If the weather is warm, visit one of the many outdoor cafes nearby or browse through the large souvenir stands around the church.
 Also in the area are the Russian Museum, Mikhailovsky Castle and Mikhailovsky Park, which is nice for a stroll.